5th Annual Food As Medicine Symposium

 - Define the concept of Return on Investment (ROI) as it applies to food as medicine interventions in both clinical and community settings.

-- Identify key methods and tools used to measure ROI beyond traditional healthcare utilization, including energy levels, social functioning, and quality of life metrics.
+- Identify key methods and tools used to measure ROI, including traditional healthcare utilization, as well as energy levels, social functioning, and quality of life metrics.

 - Examine case studies or pilot programs that demonstrate financial and social value from food as medicine strategies.